Machine Learning: The Basics

-As depicted in Figure \ref{fig_svm}, the margin between the decision boundary and the classes $\mathcal{C}_{1}$ and $\mathcal{C}_{2}$ is typically determined by few data points (such as $\vx^{(6)}$ in Figure \ref{fig_svm}) which are closest to the decision boundary.
-Such data points are referred to as {\bf support vectors} and entirely determine the resulting classifier $h^{(\vw_{\rm SVM})}$.
-In other words, once the support vectors are identified the remaining data points become irrelevant for learning the classifier $h^{(\vw_{\rm SVM})}$.
+Making the margin as large as possible is reasonable as it ensures that the resulting classifications are robust against small perturbations of the features (see Section \ref{sec_robustness}).
+As depicted in Figure \ref{fig_svm}, the margin between the \gls{decisionboundary} and the classes $\mathcal{C}_{1}$ and $\mathcal{C}_{2}$ is typically determined by few \gls{datapoint}s (such as $\featurevec^{(6)}$ in Figure \ref{fig_svm}) which are closest to the \gls{decisionboundary}.
+These \gls{datapoint}s have minimum distance to the \gls{decisionboundary} and are referred to as support vectors.